-If you do decide to try this hike with younger children, make sure they are used to long and hard hikes, that they have supportive footwear, and that you’ve packed some warmer clothing, lots of water and snacks, and lots of patience.
+If you do decide to try this hike with younger children, make sure they are well prepared for long distance hiking.
+They should be used to long and hard hikes and have supportive footwear.
+You will be best prepared with some extra warmer clothing, lots of water and snacks, lots of patience, and some motivation strategies to help keep them walking and feeling positive.
 Take it slow when they need to, especially on the rocks towards the top.

 Most importantly, remember why you’re out here in Jasper National Park in the first place.
 Whether you check out the springs, picnic with sheep standing by, take a dip in the pool, or summit a mountain, remember why you are on family vacation in the first place.
 Enjoy yourself, enjoy nature.
 Go discover something new, make some memories, and reconnect as a family.
 Jasper is simply the beautiful backdrop for all that to happen.

 P.S.
 Take Them Outside has more Jasper National Park adventures to share with you.
 If you’re visiting Jasper, you might be interested in theses Jasper 101 posts: